LeanerCloud/AutoSpotting/README.md

   * ELB or ALB integration
   * horizontal scaling
-* Should be compatible out of the box with most AWS services that integrate with your AutoScaling groups, such as CodeDeploy, CloudWatch, etc. as long as they support instances attached later to existing groups
+* Should be compatible out of the box with most AWS services that integrate with your AutoScaling groups, such as ELB, ALB, CodeDeploy, CloudWatch, etc. as long as they support instances attached later to existing groups (this may be problematic for some of them)
 * Can automatically replace any instance types with any instance types available on the spot market
   * as long as they are cheaper and at least as big as the original instances